MinnuAntony/DevOps-Practice/AI-ML/Jamba.md

 # JAMBA MODEL

+Jamba is an LLM designed for natural language tasks: text generation, summarization, reasoning, code, and more.

 The main motivation behind developing the **Jamba model** is to improve the efficiency of large language models without compromising output quality.

 Most mainstream LLMs today are built on the **Transformer architecture**, which relies on the attention mechanism to maintain context.
 However: